Creating an Irresistible Elevator Pitch

 So, you’re wondering if you need an elevator pitch, huh?
 Here’s an anecdote that explains what happens if you don’t have one:

 Imagine you are at a party.
 Your host introduces you to a literary agent as an author.
 The agent smiles and says: ‘So, what’s your book about?’

 You remember you have to grab every opportunity to sell your book.
 You might never get this chance ever again.
 You’re nervous.
 Your lip quivers.
-Your book is great, but it’s not easy to explain.
+Your book is brilliant, but it’s difficult to explain.
 You’ve had a bit to drink.
 The agent looks at you quizzically.
 The story flies out of your head.

 ‘It’s a sort of spy thing,’ you mumble.